 - A. A psychiatric assessment of the person served is conducted prior to prescribing a controlled substance and subsequent administration.
-The following information is required in the record of the person served: - 1.
+The following information is required in the persons served record: - 1.
 The results of the MAPS Screen including a list of all controlled substances the person served is taking. - 2.
 The reasons for prescribing the drug. - 3.
 Documentation of non-medication interventions. - 4.
-An informed consent (involving a review of benefits and hazards of the particular drug) from the person served and parent/guardian (if applicable). - B. If the results of the Michigan Automated Prescription System (MAPS) screen results indicate possible misuse of controlled substances, the psychiatrist can intervene directly either with the person served or file a report with Children's or Adult Protective Services.
-LCCMH staff including contractual staff and independent contractors are required to adhere to LCCMH Policy 04.001.30 Reporting Abuse and Neglect in cases where a parent/guardian/caretaker is suspected of abusing medication prescribed under the guise of treatment of a child or dependent, or vulnerable adult.
+An informed consent (involving a review of benefits and hazards of the particular drug) from the person served or parent / guardian. - B. If the results of the Michigan Automated Prescription System (MAPS) screen results indicate possible abuse of controlled substances, the psychiatrist can intervene directly either with the person served or file a report with Children's or Adult Protective Services.
+LCCMH staff including contractual staff and independent contractors are required to adhere to LCCMH Policy 04.001.30

 CHAPTER CHAPTER SECTION SUBJECT

 Health/Medical 03 001 25

 SECTION DESCRIPTION

 Drugs and Medication Controlled Substances: Schedule II

--IV Drugs and Safeguards for
+-IV Drugs and Saf eguards for

 Drugs of Risk